Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 We will illustrate the main ideas of the proof of Theorem \ref{slnr} by considering the case where $\Gamma \subset G = \Sl(n, \R)$ is a cocompact lattice acting on a closed manifold $M$ and $\text{dim}(M) < n-1$.
 In this case, if the action preserves a measure $\mu$, Zimmer's cocycle superrigidity theorem implies that the derivative cocycle is measurably cohomologous to a cocycle taking values in a compact subgroup or, equivalently, that the action preserves a measurable Riemannian metric \cite{MR595205}.
 This implies, in particular, that all Lyapunov exponents for all elements of $\Gamma$ are zero.
 As remarked above, the conjecture would follow from promoting the invariant measurable metric to a smooth invariant metric.

-It was originally observed by Zimmer that much lower regularity could be used to complete a proof of the conjecture, namely that one only needed the metric to be bounded above and below.
-(An argument that shows this is contained in Section \ref{section:finalarguments}.)
+It was observed by Zimmer that conjecture would follow from the existence of an invariant Riemannian metric of quite low regularity.
+Indeed, in the case of volume preserving actions, Zimmer observed it sufficed to find a metric that was bounded above and below in comparison to a background smooth metric; that is, it suffices to find an invariant $L^{\infty}$ metric.
 Very early on, Zimmer also observed that one might get better regularity by noting that the metric was invariant, so its growth along orbits was controlled by the derivative cocycle.
 Using this he could show that the metric was, in a sense, in $L^{\epsilon}$, for very small values of $\epsilon >0$ \cite{MR743815}.
-A more sophisticated, non-linear, attempt to average metrics in order to produce invariant smooth metrics was proposed by the second author in \cite{F11}.
+A more sophisticated, non-linear, attempt to average metrics in order to produce invariant smooth metrics was proposed by the second author in \cite[Section 4.6.2]{F11}.
 Both of these attempts fail to produce good results because even with a measurable (or even slightly more regular) invariant metric, the only a priori bound on growth of derivatives along orbits is exponential.

 The first step in the proof of Theorem \ref{slnr} is to show that any action $\alpha\colon \Gamma\to \diff^2(M)$ for $\Gamma$ and $M$ as in Theorem \ref{slnr} has \emph{uniform subexponential growth of derivatives}: for every $\e>0$, there is $C_{\e}$ such that where $\|D\alpha(\gamma)\| = \text{max}_{x \in M} \|D_x\alpha(\gamma)\|$ denotes the norm of the derivative and $\text{l}(\cdot)$ denotes the word-length with respect to some choice of finite generating set for $\Gamma$.